gristlabs/grist-help/help/examples/2021-06-timesheets.md

 !!!tip "Did you know?"

     If needed, you can also add conditions to this formula.
-Here are two examples:

-    `sum(r.Hours_Worked * r.Rate.Hourly_Rate for r in $group if Hours_Worked)` will only add up
-    records in which there is a value in the field `Hours Worked`.

-    `sum(r.Hours_Worked * r.Rate.Hourly_Rate for r in $group if Hours_Worked > 0)` will only add
-    up records in which there is a positive value in the field `Hours Worked`.
+For example, `sum(r.Hours_Worked * r.TimeSheet.Hourly_Rate for r in $group if Hours_Worked > 0)` will only add up records in which there is a positive value in the field `Hours Worked`.

     Visit our [function reference](../functions.md#_group) to learn more.

-*Need more help?* Visit the [tutorial solution](https://public.getgrist.com/mSEXKmZYpJwV/Time-Sheets-Tutorial-Solution/p/10) or contact us at <support@getgrist.com>.
+*Need more help?* Visit the [tutorial solution](https://public.getgrist.com/uR353rDVZhmX/Time-Sheets-Template-Solution) or contact us at <support@getgrist.com>.

 Note that there are access rules in place for the tutorial solution which will prevent you from